Peak Wilderness Sanctuary: Location

 It is located within the Sabaragamuwa mountain range in the central hills.

 Boundaries

 There are no specific boundaries for the Peak Wilderness sanctuary.
 Most boundaries are marked by plantations owned by the Government and the private sector.
 The eastern boundary is clear and connected to Pidurutalagala mountain region and Horton Plains National Park.

 Fauna

-In October 2009, the world's rarest toad Adenomus kandianus was rediscovered in this sanctuary after it was thought to be extinct for 133 years.
+In October 2009, the world's rarest toad Adenomus kandianus was rediscovered in this sanctuary after it was thought to be extinct for 133 years.This sanctuary is also significant as the sanctuary that supports the last remnant wet zone and montane region elephant population in the country following its separation from the lowland forests.
+This separation caused by deforestation has isolated an estimated number of 30 – 50 elephants, a population size that allows the viability of the species, in the mountainous high elevations of the peak wilderness forests.
+This herd of elephants is known as 'The Ghost Herd'.
+On the first sighting in the 2000s, Wildlife Officer Anil Vithanage found these elephants at the Dharmaraja Gala area of the Peak Wilderness Sanctuary.